jjvanzon/Circular-Language-Spec-Plans/out-of-scope/done/2008-04-2-get-clearer-view-over-difficult-topics-project-summary-out-of-scope.md

 Get clear view on ideas not thought through as well.

-Many articles of Encircle Fundamental Principles were easy to document.
+Many articles of Circular Fundamental Principles were easy to document.
 Some of them were harder.

-The goal of the project Document Encircle had two parts: document the ideas I have a clear view on, and get a clear view on important principles not yet fully understood.
+The goal of the project Document Circular had two parts: document the ideas I have a clear view on, and get a clear view on important principles not yet fully understood.

 I have now reached a point, at which it is starting to ache, that certain ideas are not clear to me yet.
 And it is ideas that might mess up the original of thinking.